hbrayres/projects-opensource/README.md

 # projects-opensource
-This repository is my projects of my study case.
+This repository is my study case projects